Sign up to our Newsletter

 Complete Law School

-In their final two years of college, students can take elective classes on medical malpractice and public health law.
-In law school, students also have the opportunity to partake in internships so they can gain real-life experience in the legal field.
+In their final two years of law school, students can take elective classes on medical malpractice and public health law.
+You’ll also have the opportunity to partake in internships to gain real-life experience in the legal field.

-For aspiring medical lawyers, law schools offer internships in medical-legal clinics and other areas in the medical field.
 Some law schools offer students the chance to concentrate their studies in the health field, such as health law, law and health sciences, or biomedical law.

 Pass the Bar Exam